neuraledgeai/YouTube_Spam_Comment_Classifier_Project/README.md

 - **Higher Threshold**: More strict, fewer false positives (fewer comments incorrectly labeled as spam).
 - **Lower Threshold**: More lenient, catches more potential spam but may lead to more false positives.

+For example, if your primary concern is ensuring that **legitimate users’ comments are not blocked**, this higher threshold might be helpful.

 ## Access the Full Project

 For anyone interested in the full, detailed steps of this project, including everything from data importing, exploration, splitting, model building, tuning, evaluation, and prediction function to saving the model, please refer to the `YouTube_Spam_Comment_Classification.ipynb file`.
 This notebook is the heart of the project, containing all the comprehensive steps for creating the model.